SwifMetro/SwifMetro/PRODUCTION_TODO.md

 ## Minimum Viable Product (MVP)

-To launch SwiftMetro as a real product, AT MINIMUM fix:
+To launch SwifMetro as a real product, AT MINIMUM fix:

 1. ✅ Auto-discovery (no manual IP)
 2. ✅ Swift Package Manager support